 The Recommended Course Sequence provides guidance about what courses to take and in what order.
-Yet, each student needs to make decisions about what their load should be which is influenced by factors in their life.
-It is essential to consult with your advisor in making these decisions as well as taking into account guidelines and policies below.
+Yet, each student needs to make decisions about their load considering their readiness and other demands in their life.
+It is essential to consult with your Faculty Advisor in making these decisions as well as taking into account guidelines and policies below.